-Netting and supernetting curtail chain reactions, but they are difficult to implement in practice, though they are becoming more common.
-It is interesting to note that netting destroys the convexity of the budget set, since we must have for all $s \in S$ .
-In our working paper [-] we show nevertheless that refined equilibrium exists with a continuum of agents.
+It is interesting to note that both netting and supernetting destroy the convexity of the budget set.
+For example, with netting, the state s budget constraint becomes where the RHS is convex instead of concave.
+In our working paper (Dubey-Geanakoplos- Shubik, 2000) we show nevertheless that refined equilibrium exists with a continuum of agents.